barsoom/devbook/styleguide/css/README.md

 If a CSS class is only used to find elements in JavaScript, prefix it.
 E.g. `js-destroy-link`.

 This makes its purpose clear to the reader.

-#### Avoid undefining styles.

-If you find yourself needing to undefine a previously defined style, stop and consider if this is a sign that the previously defined CSS should be refactored.

-#### Don't use ID selectors.

-Feel free to use them for anchor links, but don't style by ID.

-They are ["specificity anomalies"](http://cssguidelin.es/#ids-in-css), making it hard to override styles.

-They also discourage modular CSS, as they're only intended to be used once per page.

-#### Use `0` without a unit for zero values.

-Rather than `0px`, `0em` etc. Not a big deal, but it's the common convention, and less to type.

 ---